aoulas/CellRank/README.md

-#Perform mapping and ranking steps
+#Perform mapping and ranking steps you can use the output from the runBasicAnalysis() diretly in the rankCells() function
 listofCellRanks<-rankCells(listofoutput[[1]],"Cell",listofoutput[[2]],listofoutput[[3]],listofoutput[[4]],
 listofoutput[[5]],listofoutput[[6]],listofoutput[[7]],userlabel,usercelltype,12,12,12,checkdrug,scenario="Malacards")

-#Run CellChat not the first label is considered as the reference (control)
+#Run CellChat - note the first label is considered as the reference (control)
 foldchangeInterMat<-runCellChat(listofoutput[[1]],userlabel,usercelltype)

 #Peform basic plots